ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 ![renew-service-button](images/renew-service-button.png){.thumbnail}

-After the renewal of your offer is completed, your website will be available within 48 hours.
+After the renewal of your offer is completed, your website will be available within a maximum of 48 hours.

 ### Step 2: check the DNS servers